Kayakers paddle in Death Valley after rains replenish lake in one of Earth's driest spots

 Andler said kayakers should come soon since water levels are expected to drop in a matter of weeks, though the lake “will probably be here into April.
 If we’re lucky, May.
 And then it’ll be a muddy, wet mess, and then it’ll dry out into those gorgeous white salt flats.”

-On a recent day, Heather Gang of Pahrump, Nevada, and her husband, Bob, paddled the lake where the water reached up to about a foot (0.30 meters) deep in parts.
+On Thursday, Heather Gang of Pahrump, Nevada, and her husband, Bob, were among hundreds of visitors playing in the water.
+Most waded into the lake, though the couple and others paddled where the water reached up to about a foot (0.3 meters) deep in parts.

 “It’s a once-in-a-lifetime opportunity to kayak Lake Manley,” Heather Gang said.